Kanji: 綺麗, 奇麗

 The meaning is the same.
 It is mainly used in newspapers as a rewrite of “綺麗.”

 The meaning is the same.
-However, it gives a light impression and is mainly used for product names.
+However, It is mainly used for product names.

 “奇麗,” “綺麗,” “きれい,” and “キレイ” all have the same meaning.